ezekaj/learning_sol/README.md

 This project is open source and available under the [MIT License](LICENSE).

+### Third-Party Attributions

+- **Placeholder Image**: Photo by [Eaters Collective](https://unsplash.com/@eaterscollective) on [Unsplash](https://unsplash.com)
+- **YouTube Videos**: Embedded educational content used for fair use/educational purposes
+- **External Libraries**: React, TypeScript, Vite, and other dependencies used under their respective open source licenses

 ## 🆘 Support

 If you encounter any issues or have questions, please open an issue on GitHub.

 ---

 Built with ❤️ using React, TypeScript, and Vite
+© 2025 Ezekaj.
+Licensed under MIT License.